 In both types of top-loaders, there are two components: the control system and the mechanical system.
 The control system consists of the control boards, load size selector (pressure switch), the water temperature selector, timer, and the lid/locking switch.
 The mechanical system is composed of the motor, transmission, clutch, inner and outer wash tubs, agitator, pumps, water valve, suspension system, and a belt or motor coupling.

 For both types of top-loading machines, after the user selects the load size, water temperature, and type of cycle, the outer tub is filled with water.
 In a standard washer, the water fully covers the clothes and floats them in the basket (unless the washer basket has been overstuffed).
 The agitator then moves the water and the clothes to provide the friction necessary to loosen the soil.
 A high-efficiency washer uses much less water (about 40 percent less) and does not completely cover the clothes with water at first.
 The agitator in the bottom of the tub draws the clothes through the water into the center of the machine during the washing cycle.

 Typically, the motor that powers the gearbox drives the agitator to move or spin in one direction.
 The water pump motor also spins one way as it recirculates the detergent-laced water.
 That same pump motor switches direction to pump or remove the water during the spin cycle.
 Top load washers have actually become more mechanically simple as manufacturers have developed new designs.
-However, the electronic controls have been much more complex.
+However, the electronic controls have become much more complex.
 No longer can single control parts be replaced.
 The entire electronic control panel must usually be replaced with one component fails.